 The Metropolitan Council should work in partnership with local governments to ensure that the range of housing needs for people at various life cycles and incomes can be met.
 Metro Cities opposes the elevation of housing to "Regional System" status.
-Metro Cities supports removing the Metropolitan Council's review and comment authority connected to housing revenue bonds under Minn.
+Metro Cities supports removing the

+Metropolitan Council's review and comment authority connected to housing revenue bonds under Minn.
 Stat. § 462C.04.

-In 2014, the Metropolitan Council released a housing policy plan, the first of its kind in nearly 30 years.
-A housing policy plan should include defined local, regional, and state roles for the provision of housing in all sectors, identify the availability of and need for tools and resources for affordable and life-cycle housing, be explicit in supporting partnerships for the advocacy for state and federal resources for housing, and encompass policies, best practices, and technical guidance for all types of housing.
+In 2014, the Metropolitan Council released its first housing policy plan in nearly thirty years.
+A Metropolitan Council housing policy plan should include defined local, regional, and state roles for the provision of housing in all sectors, identify the availability of and need for tools and resources for affordable and life-cycle housing, be explicit in supporting partnerships for the advocacy for state and federal resources for housing, and encompass policies, best practices, and technical guidance for all types of housing.
 A plan should also recognize the diversity in local needs, characteristics, and resources.